oliverschwendener/electron-fluent-ui/README.md

 # electron-fluent-ui

-This is a repo to quickly start the development of a electron application with [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/get-started/web).
+This is a repo to quickly start the development of an electron application with [Fluent UI React](https://react.fluentui.dev/).